Chaim Deutsch

-Chaim M. Deutsch is an American politician who served as a New York City Council Member for the 48th district from 2014 to 2021.
+Chaim M. Deutsch (born April 15, 1969) is an American politician who served as a New York City Council Member for the 48th district from 2014 to 2021.
 He is a Democrat.
 The district includes Brighton Beach, Gerritsen Beach, Gravesend, Manhattan Beach, Marine Park, Midwood, Plum Beach, and Sheepshead Bay in Brooklyn.
 He was expelled from City Council after his guilty plea to charges of tax fraud in April 2021.

 Personal life

 Deutsch is the son of Romanian immigrants who were Holocaust survivors.
 As a teenager, his father survived three concentration camps and was liberated at Gunskirchen before coming to the United States in 1965, but never spoke about the experience.
 Deutsch discovered his father's Holocaust history in a book after his death.

 Growing up, Deutsch lived in a small two-bedroom apartment as one of four boys.
 In between studying at yeshiva, Deutsch took up a number of jobs to support his family, such as making pizza in a kosher pizza shop.

 He married his wife Sara at age 19 and has five children, as well as two grandchildren.
 He speaks English, Yiddish, and Spanish.
 Deutsch is an Orthodox Jew and a Kohen.